 Regulatory guidelines and industry best practices recommend:

-• Consistency across all marketing channels to reduce consumer confusion.
+- Maintain consistent messaging across all channels to minimize confusion.

 Effectiveness of current advertising practices in protecting consumers